Maximus-W/CTCI/README.md

 # CTCI

-This is a repository for solutions to CTCI as preperation for my upcoming interviews
+This is a repository for solutions to CTCI as preparation for my upcoming interviews